xlladdins/xll/docs/Excel4MacrosT-Z.md

 **ZOOM**(magnification)

-Magnification    is a logical value or a number specifying the amount of enlargement or reduction.
+Magnification&nbsp;&nbsp;&nbsp;&nbsp;is a logical value or a number specifying the amount of enlargement or reduction.

   - > Magnification can be a number from 10 to 400 specifying the
     > percentage of enlargement or reduction.